 OUTREACH AND PUBLIC DIALOGUE

-The most important public activity of this working group is the international Fascination of Plants Day.
+Fascination of Plants Day is the most important public activity of this working group on the international stage.

-The goal of of the Fascination of Plants Day is to get as many people as possible around the world fascinated by plants and enthused about the importance of plant science for agriculture, in sustainability producing food, as well as for horticulture, forestry, and all of the non-food products such as paper, timber, chemicals, energy, and pharmaceuticals.
+Its goal is to stimulate as many people as possible around the world to become fascinated by plants and enthused about the importance of plant science for agriculture, in sustainable food production, as well as horticulture, forestry, and non-food products such as paper, timber, chemicals, energy, and pharmaceuticals.
 The role of plants in environmental conservation is also a key message.

 EPSO news developed by this WG:

 Fascination of Plants Day 2022 – over 785 events online!
 You are welcome to organize more events in summer / autumn 2022

 We are happy to share with you the success you and plant scientists across the world already made possible with over 785 events in 54 countries which have been uploaded on the Fascination of Plants Day (FoPD) website https://plantday18may.org/ .
 The peak was on the...